- Last updated:

 - Drinking water and sewage treatment plants on Bribie Island service the island community.

-In response to declines in water quality, loss of wildlife habitat and high population growth within the catchment, Sunshine Coast Council, Moreton Bay Regional Council and more than 30 stakeholder groups have collaborated to preserve and improve the values of the Pumicestone Passage and its catchment, in recent years under the banner of the Pumicestone Catchment Network.
-The Network developed and implemented an inaugural catchment action plan (CAP) for the passage over the 2013-2016 period.
+For nearly a decade, Sunshine Coast Council, Moreton Bay Regional Council and more than 30 stakeholder groups have collaborated to preserve and improve the values of the Pumicestone Passage and its catchment, under the banner of the Pumicestone Catchment Network.